LGUG2Z/komorebi/README.md

-reload-configuration                       Reload ~/komorebi.ahk (if it exists) watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists) window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks float-rule                                 Add a rule to always float the specified application manage-rule                                Add a rule to always manage the specified application workspace-rule                             Add a rule to associate an application with a workspace
+reload-configuration                       Reload ~/komorebi.ahk (if it exists) watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists) window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks unmanaged-window-operation-behaviour       Set the operation behaviour when the focused window is not managed float-rule                                 Add a rule to always float the specified application manage-rule                                Add a rule to always manage the specified application workspace-rule                             Add a rule to associate an application with a workspace